abhisheksoni27/LexerJS/README.md

 ## Test GitHub project

-The repo also contains a script to test lexerJS on any GitHub project.
+The repo also contains a script to test lexer.js on any GitHub project.
 The script does the following:

 1. Find all JS files in a project.
 2. Select a file which has more than **n** commits. n is configurable.
 3. Downloads the file at that point in time (when that commit was made).
-4. Generates a configuration file for lexerJS.
+4. Generates a configuration file for lexer.js.
-5. Run lexerJS with that config file.
+5. Run lexer.js with that config file.

 To run it, fire a terminal and run (assuming you are inside the project directory):